 You will instantly boost your employability and graduate work-ready by completing units of competency that reflect real-world experience.

 Get insight into what a potential future job would look like whilst still at school or make a start in a trade.
 Either way, you’ll see what it’s like to work in your desired field before you finish school.

-To enrol into one of our VETDSS programs you must be registered with a secondary school and enrolment into the program is negotiated through your school.
+To enrol into one of our VDSS programs you must be registered with a secondary school and enrolment into the program is negotiated through your school.

-If you are interested in enrolling into one of our VETDSS programs please speak to your school.
+If you are interested in enrolling into one of our VDSS programs please speak to your school.

 Programs offered in 2022

 VDSS programs are run over two years, part time, generally requiring a one day a week commitment over the two school years.
 To complete a qualification you need to successfully complete all units of competency in the two years.

 If you don’t successfully complete all units of competency in the program you will still receive a Statement of Attainment (SOA) which will list the units you have achieved.
 These can then be used to apply for credit in future studies in the same area or simply add to your employability skills.

 Students can start in VDSS programs from Year 9 onwards, although in many of our programs we don’t recommend starting that early due to the level of content and expectation.

 If you start a VDSS program in Year 10, it will be counted as one of your electives at school.